YottaDB/YDBDoc/MessageRecovery/errors.rst

 PRIMARYISROOT, Attempted operation not valid on root primary instance xxxx

-MUPIP Error: If a replication instance has local updates enabled, that is: the Source Server that created the journal pool was started with -UPDOK, issuing any Source Server command with the start, activate or deactivate qualifiers where the command explicitly specifies the propagateprimary qualifier or that qualifier is implicitly assumed by default, or, if this is a not a supplementary instance, attempting to start a Receiver Server causes MUPIP to issue this error.
+MUPIP Error: If a replication instance has local updates enabled i.e. the Source Server that created the journal pool was started with -UPDOK, issuing any Source Server command with the start, activate or deactivate qualifiers where the command explicitly specifies the propagateprimary qualifier or that qualifier is implicitly assumed by default, or, if this is a not a supplementary instance, attempting to start a Receiver Server causes MUPIP to issue this error.

 Action: Do not start a Receiver Server on a root primary non-supplementary instance.
 Use rootprimary qualifier instead of propagateprimary in the source server command.